 Warren Henry’s birth in 1909 is marked on this date.
 He was a Black scientist.

-Warren Elliot Henry was born in Evergreen, Alabama, on a peanut farm where George Washington Carver lived and did research during summer months.
-Both of his parents were graduates of Tuskegee Institute, and young Warren was reading when he was four, occasionally going on walks with his father and Carver.
+Warren Elliot Henry was born in Evergreen, Alabama, on a peanut farm where George Washington Carver lived and did research during the summer months.
+Both his parents were graduates of Tuskegee Institute, and young Warren was reading when he was four, occasionally going on walks with his father and Carver.
 He, too, attended Tuskegee Institute, where he majored in three subjects: mathematics, English, and French, earning a Bachelor of Science.

-He served as principal at a segregated school in rural Ardmore, AL. While there, he received a summer scholarship to Atlanta University where, in graduate school, he taught classes at Spelman and Morehouse Colleges.
+He served as principal at a segregated school in rural Ardmore, AL. While there, he received a summer scholarship to Atlanta University, where, in graduate school, he taught classes at Spelman and Morehouse Colleges.

 In 1937, Henry earned a Master of Science in Organic Chemistry from Atlanta University.
 In 1941, he earned a Ph.D. in Physical Chemistry from the University of Chicago.
-He wanted to continue with research and a Ph.D. should have guaranteed him a research position.
+He wanted to continue with research, and a Ph.D. should have guaranteed him a research position.
 But, in those days, only the historically Black schools offered him a job teaching.
-Thus, he returned to Tuskegee Institute where some of his students were members of the 99th Pursuit Squadron, the Tuskegee Airmen.
+Thus, he returned to Tuskegee Institute, where some of his students were members of the 99th Pursuit Squadron, the Tuskegee Airmen.

-During the 1950s, his research and knowledge of materials at extremely low temperatures was probably unsurpassed in America.
+During the 1950s, his research and knowledge of materials at extremely low temperatures were probably unsurpassed in America.
 While at the Naval Research Laboratory, Henry headed the group that installed the high-field Bitter Magnet.
-Henry also worked at University of California-Berkeley as a guest investigator at the Giauque Lab under the auspices of Glenn Seaborg.
+Henry also worked at the University of California-Berkeley as a guest investigator at the Giauque Lab under the auspices of Glenn Seaborg.

 He wrote or contributed to hundreds of scientific articles and co-authored the 1934 book “Procedures in Elementary Qualitative Chemical Analysis.”
 His monograph on Para magnetism (Halliday and Resnick Electricity and Magnetism) has been a physics textbook standard for years in the U.S. His demonstration of the proof of non-interacting paramagnetic ions is included in many textbooks.
 Students are often first introduced to Henry's work in courses on solid-state physics or material science, where his research is quoted extensively.